 This course continues the embedded systems sequence by expanding on the topics of real-time software and embedded microprocessor system architecture.
 The software portion of this course focuses on solving real-world problems that require an embedded system to meet strict real-time constraints with limited resources.
 On the hardware side, this course reviews and expands upon all the major components of an embedded microprocessor system, including the CPU, buses, memory devices and peripheral interfaces.
 New IO standards and devices are introduced and emphasized as needed to meet system design, IO and performance goals in both the lecture and laboratory portion of the course.
 Topics: Cross-compiled software development, embedded system debugging, multitasking, real-time scheduling, inter-task communication, software design for deterministic execution time, software performance analysis and optimization, device drivers, CPU architecture and organization, bus interface, memory management unit, memory devices, memory controllers, peripheral interfaces, interrupts and interrupt controllers, direct memory access.
 Laboratory exercises: Programming real-time applications on an embedded platform running a real-time operating system (RTOS), configuring hardware interfaces to memory and peripherals, bus timing analysis, device drivers.
 Recommended background: ECE 2029 and ECE 2049.

-Cat.
-II Introduction to biomedical signal processing and analysis.
+Introduction to biomedical signal processing and analysis.
 Fundamental techniques to analyze and process signals that originate from biological sources: ECGs, EMGs, EEGs, blood pressure signals, etc. Course integrates physiological knowledge with the information useful for physiologic investigation and medical diagnosis and processing.
 Biomedical signal characterization, time domain analysis techniques (transfer functions, convolution, auto- and cross-correlation), frequency domain (Fourier analysis), continuous and discrete signals, deterministic and stochastic signal analysis methods.
 Analog and digital filtering.
 Recommended background: ECE 2311, ECE 2312, BME 3011, or equivalent.
-This course will be offered in 2014-15, and in alternating years thereafter.

-Cat.
-II This course builds on the fundamental knowledge of instrumentation and sensors.
+This course builds on the fundamental knowledge of instrumentation and sensors.
 Lectures cover the principles of designing, building and testing analog instruments to measure and process biomedical signals.
 The course is intended for students interested in the design and development of electronic bioinstrumentation.
 Emphasis is placed on developing the student?s ability to design a simple medical device to perform real-time physiological measurements.
 Recommended background: BME 3012, BME 3013, ECE 2010 and ECE 2019.
-This course will be offered in 2014-15, and in alternating years thereafter.

 Cat.
 I This course provides students with hands-on exposure to the design and implementation of modern digital communication systems using software-defined radio technology.
 The prototyping and real-time experimentation of these systems via software-defined radio will enable greater flexibility in the assessment of design trade-offs as well as the illustration of ?real world? operational behavior.
 Performance comparisons with quantitative analytical techniques will be conducted in order to reinforce digital communication system design concepts.
 In addition to laboratory modules, a final course project will synthesize topics covered in class.
 Course topics include software-defined radio architectures and implementations, digital signaling and data transmission analysis in noise, digital receiver structures (matched filtering, correlation), multicarrier communication techniques, radio frequency spectrum sensing and identification (energy detection, matched filtering), and fundamentals of radio resource management.
 Recommended background: ECE 3311, MA 2621, familiarity with Simulink, familiarity with general programming.